Back to Home

 Ingest Layer

 Real-time collectors capture CDRs, SIP/SS7/Diameter events, HTTP API calls, IMSI changes, and customer-experience KPIs.
-Data is tokenized at source to safeguard PII.
+Data is tokenized at source to safeguard PII, ensuring privacy compliance from the ground up.

 Detection Engine